nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ## Quick start

 1. Ensure you have Java `11` or above installed in your Computer.
+If you don't, install it for your relevant operating system at this link https://www.oracle.com/sg/java/technologies/javase/jdk11-archive-downloads.html

 1. Download the latest `MediLink.jar` from [here](https://github.com/AY2324S1-CS2103T-T09-3/tp/releases).